We may earn money or products from the companies mentioned in this post.

 14. Plan to Freezer Cook

-Shopping in bulk means that you will have a lot of the same ingredient at once.
+Shopping in bulk means that you will have a lot of the same ingredients at once.
 I mentioned freezing perishables, but I want to go one step further and tell you to actually start your meals so that these ingredients are convenient.

 I used to have my stockpile, and then just wing it at dinnertime.
 Now that our lives are more hectic, I don’t have the time to cook on schedule every night.
 I would get frustrated, and run to the store to get something easy(and expensive!).